chaos-lang/chaos-lang.org/website/docs/08_operators.md

 Chaos language also supports unary operators like parentheses: `()`, pre-/post-increment: `++a`, `a++` and pre-/post-decrement: `--a`, `a--` just like in C language.

+#### Notes:

-*Note1: There are intentionally no ternary or conditional operators to facilitate the **zero cyclomatic complexity** requirement.*
+ - *There are intentionally no ternary or conditional operators to facilitate the **zero cyclomatic complexity** requirement.*

-*Note2: There are no arithmetic assignment operators because we believe having those operators, resulting more error-prone code.*
+ - *There are no arithmetic assignment operators because we believe having those operators, resulting more error-prone code.*

-*Note3: Modulus, exponent and floor division is provided by the standart library as functions instead of as operators for the favor of less error-prone code.*
+ - *Modulus, exponent and floor division is provided by the standart library as functions instead of as operators for the favor of less error-prone code.*